Notre Dame Leprechaun: Irish tradition

 The Fighting Irish logo features a side view of The Leprechaun with his fists up, ready to battle anyone that comes his way.
 The live version is a student, chosen annually at tryouts, dressed in a cutaway green suit and Irish country hat.
 The Leprechaun brandishes a shillelagh and aggressively leads cheers and interacts with the crowd, supposedly bringing magical powers and good luck to the Notre Dame team.

 The Leprechaun was not always the official mascot of Notre Dame.
 For years, the team was represented by a series of Irish terrier dogs.
 The first, named Brick Top Shuan-Rhu, was donated by Charles Otis of Cleveland and presented to football head coach Knute Rockne the weekend of the Notre Dame-Pennsylvania game November 8, 1930.
 A number of terriers later took the role of the school mascot, which usually took the name Clashmore Mike.
 The Clashmore Mike mascot last made an appearance on the cover of the 1963 Notre Dame Football Dope Book with coach Hugh Devore and captain Bob Lehmann.
 In 1960, the Irish cheerleaders added the leprechaun to their cheering lineup.
 Terry Crawford, dressed in green, would walk back and forth in front of the cheerleading group with the Irish terrier, Mike.

 The Leprechaun was named the official mascot in 1965, when the Leprechaun was registered as an official university mark.
 However, earlier, in 1961, John Brandt from Elyria, Ohio became the first man to don the uniform and appear with Clashmore Mike at a home game against Oklahoma.
 Brandt served as the Leprechaun until 1963.

 Campus figure

-The Leprechaun can be seen around campus on football game weekends as he or she acts as the MC of Friday night pep rallies and makes several appearances at tailgates before games.
-During games, he or she leads the traditional cheers of the student section, who are named "The Leprechaun Legion."
+The Leprechaun can be seen around campus on football game weekends as they act as the MC of Friday night pep rallies and makes several appearances at tailgates before games.
+During games, they lead the traditional cheers of the student section, who are named "The Leprechaun Legion."

 Along with the cheerleaders, The Leprechaun also travels with the team as the Fighting Irish travel across the nation.
-He or she engages in several community service initiatives and makes public appearances.
+They engage in several community service initiatives and makes public appearances.